-Tsunamis, often referred to as tidal waves, are a series of ocean waves, called a wave train, caused when an earthquake or other major disturbances like landslides and volcanic eruptions displace hundreds of cubic kilometres of water from its equilibrium position.
+Tsunamis, often referred to as tidal waves, are a series of ocean waves, called a wave train, caused when an earthquake or other major disturbances like landslides and volcanic eruptions displace hundreds of cubic kilometers of water from its equilibrium position.
 Pronounced tsoo-nah-mee, Tsunami is a Japanese word that translates into “harbor wave”.
 Tsunamis can travel across the ocean at up to 805 kilometers an hour.

 A tsunami is different from a normal wind-generated wave because of its longer periods and wave lengths.
 Though used interchangeably, tsunami and tidal wave are not synonymous.
 This is so because tsunamis have nothing to do with tides.